 Infinity Foundation – IRS Tax Exempt Rulings

-The Foundation is a registered 501(C)3 Nonprofit organization that is classified as a private foundation by the Internal Revenue Service.
+The Foundation is a registered 501(C)3 Nonprofit organization that is treated as a public charity by the Internal Revenue Service.
 The Foundation is also a registered Non-profit charitable organization in the State of New Jersey.
 Infinity Foundation is a non-profit organization based in Princeton (USA), focused on research and education.
 It specializes in the field of civilization studies applying the Dharma lens to examine a broad range of topics.
 It disseminates its unique research findings through books, videos and public events.

 IRS Tax Exempt Rulings